Norway Debate: Attlee's response to Chamberlain

 Clement Attlee responded as Leader of the Opposition.
-He quoted some of Chamberlain's and Churchill's recent confident assertions about the likely victory of the British.
+He quoted some of Chamberlain's and Churchill's recent confident assertions about the likely victory of British forces.
 Ministers' statements and, even more so, the press, guided (or deliberately left uncorrected) by the government, had painted far too optimistic a picture of the Norwegian campaign.
 Given the level of confidence created, the setback had generated widespread disappointment.
-Attlee now raised the issue of government planning which would be revisited by several later speakers:
+Attlee now raised the issue of government planning, which would be revisited by several later speakers:

 It is said that in this war hitherto there has never been any initiative from our side, and it is said also that there is no real planning in anticipation of the possible strokes that will be taken against us.
 I think we must examine this affair from that aspect.